spilman6/courses/pages/javascript/mongodb-and-adv-routing.md

 ---
-title: 'Advanced Routing and MongoDB'
+title: 'MongoDB and Advanced Routing'
 subtitle: 'Modern JavaScript'
 ---

-# Advanced Routing and MongoDB
+# MongoDB and Advanced Routing

 In this unit, we will learn how to interact with a MongoDB database and create more advanced routes in our Express.js application.